Loading...

 | TikTok Shop / social commerce sales | Captures in-platform conversion |

 Scaling a fashion influencer program is a system, not a series of random one-off posts.
 The framework is simple: discover, test, double down, and repurpose.
-Influencers can drive a $6.50 return for every $1 spent on marketing when programs are built to compound, and that return improves as the system matures.
+Influencer marketing can return $6.50 for every $1 spent when programs are built to compound, and that return improves as the system matures and a brand's roster of influencer partnerships grows.

 Here is the typical progression for a fashion brand: